 Hiking Distance: 2.25 miles

-Another one of the beautiful mountains in north Georgia along the Appalachian Trail, Cowrock is known for having some difficult hikes that reward you with jaw-dropping views.
+Another one of the most majestic mountains in North Georgia, Cowrock is known for having some difficult hikes that reward you with jaw-dropping views.

-The hike to Cowrock’s summit begins at Tesnatee Gap, where you will travel westbound on the white-blazed Appalachian Trail.
+The moderately difficult hike to Cowrock’s summit begins at Tesnatee Gap, where you’ll travel westbound on the white-blazed Appalachian Trail.

-Continuing through a series of narrow switchbacks, the forest will thicken and likely be scattered with colorful wildflowers during warmer months.
+Continuing through a series of narrow switchbacks, the forest will thicken and likely be scattered with colorful North GA wildflowers during warmer months.

 Elevation: 3,694 feet